JackBro/imm_engine/README.md

 The compile option see bat_tool\1.bat.
 * **init_d3d**: Basic windows draw empty.
 * **simple_secene**: The current work (see Released Demo).
-Assets of this demo is absent in the repository (Some assets can be found in Released Demo), The non-existent asset need to be deleted from scripts and source files.
+Assets of this demo are absent in the repository (Some assets can be found in Released Demo), The non-existent assets need to be deleted from scripts and source files.
 Sorry for the inconvenience, the practicable hello world script will be developed recently.

 Runtime Folder Tree: